(480) 689-5167

 While high-efficiency systems provide benefits for all Arizona homeowners, certain situations make the investment particularly attractive.

-• Large Homes and High Usage: Homes over 2,500 square feet with high cooling loads benefit most from efficiency improvements.
+• Large Homes and High Usage: Larger homes with high cooling loads tend to benefit most from efficiency improvements.

-• Extended Occupancy: Families who are home during peak cooling hours (3-8 PM) benefit more from efficiency improvements than those who are away during peak times.
+• Extended Occupancy: Families who are home during peak cooling hours in the afternoon and evening benefit more from efficiency improvements than those who are away during peak times.

 • Aging Electrical Systems: Homes with older electrical systems benefit from high-efficiency equipment that draws less power.

-• Future-Proofing Considerations: Homeowners planning to stay in their homes for 10+ years benefit most from efficiency investments.
+• Future-Proofing Considerations: Homeowners planning to stay in their homes for many years benefit most from efficiency investments, since the savings have more time to accumulate.

 Frequently Asked Questions

-Q: Is the efficiency difference between 16 SEER and 20 SEER really noticeable in Arizona?
-A: Yes, the difference is particularly noticeable during extreme heat periods when temperatures exceed 110°F. High-efficiency systems maintain better performance under these conditions, providing more consistent comfort and lower energy bills when you need it most.
+Q: Is the efficiency difference between a lower-SEER and a higher-SEER system really noticeable in Arizona?
+A: Yes, the difference is particularly noticeable during extreme heat periods.
+High-efficiency systems maintain better performance under these conditions, providing more consistent comfort and lower energy bills when you need it most.

 Q: Do high-efficiency systems really last longer in Arizona's climate?
 A: High-efficiency systems typically include better components and construction that help them survive Arizona's harsh environment.
-While no system is immune to our extreme conditions, premium systems often achieve 12-15 years of service versus 10-12 years for standard systems.
+No system is immune to our extreme conditions, but premium systems often achieve a longer service life than standard systems.

 Q: Are high-efficiency systems more likely to need repairs?
-A: Actually, high-efficiency systems often require fewer repairs due to their advanced components and better design for extreme conditions.
-While all systems need regular maintenance, premium systems typically experience fewer problems.
+A: High-efficiency systems often require fewer repairs due to their advanced components and better design for extreme conditions.
+All systems need regular maintenance, but premium systems typically experience fewer problems over time.

 Q: Will a high-efficiency system work better during power outages with a generator?
-A: High-efficiency systems draw less power, making them more suitable for generator operation during outages.
-A 20 SEER system might draw 20-30% less power than a 14 SEER system, extending generator runtime and reducing fuel costs.
+A: High-efficiency systems draw less power than standard systems, which can make them more suitable for generator operation during outages, potentially extending generator runtime and reducing fuel use.
+The exact difference depends on the specific systems being compared.

 Need HVAC Service in Chandler?